dashpay/docs/wallets/dashcore/interface.rst

    The Wallet tab of the Dash Core Options dialog

 Enable coin control features
   Your Dash Core wallet balance is actually the sum total of all addresses holding balance that are associated with your wallet.
 When you spend Dash, Dash Core will withdraw from as many inputs as necessary to make up the desired amount of Dash to be transferred.
   This behavior may be undesirable if you want to keep a certain balance on one address.
 The most common use case is the requirement to maintain 1000 Dash on a single address as collateral for a masternode.

-Enabling this option will add a button labelled Inputs on the Send tab.
-  This provides access to the Coin selection dialog, which can be used to lock, unlock and prioritize different addresses in your wallet.
-See here for a more detailed explanation of Coin Control.
+  Enabling this option will add a button labelled **Inputs** on the **Send** tab.
+This provides access to the **Coin selection** dialog, which can be used to lock, unlock and prioritize different addresses in your wallet.
+See :ref:`here <coin-control>` for a more detailed explanation of Coin Control.

 Show Masternodes tab
   Enabling this option causes Dash Core to display an additional